nsrau/azure-docs.it-it/articles/sql-database/elastic-jobs-tsql.md

 ### <a name="sp_delete_jobstep"></a>sp_delete_jobstep

-Rimuove un passaggio da un processo.
+Rimuove un passaggio di un processo.

 #### <a name="syntax"></a>Sintassi